Barangaroo the woman

 This article has been provided by Aden Ridgeway of Cox Inall Ridgeway.

-Learn more about the important contribution of Barangaroo to Aboriginal culture here
+Learn more about the important contribution of Barangaroo to Aboriginal culture.

-VIDEO: The legacy of Barangaroo resonates in the local Aboriginal community today.
+The legacy of Barangaroo resonates in the local Aboriginal community today.
 This oral history of her contribution is told by influential contemporary Aboriginal women living and working in Sydney who are inspired and influenced by Barangaroo.
-The film was made by Lendlease, the developer of Barangaroo’s southern financial and retail precinct.
+The film was made by Lendlease, the developer of Barangaroo South.